|Nutrition Facts (per serving)|

 |Vitamin C 0mg||1%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Wacky cakes are Depression-era inventions, cakes that are thought to have come about when eggs and milk and butter were scarce.
 Thus, a wacky cake is leavened with a combination of baking soda and vinegar and is made moist via oil rather than butter.
 This particular wacky cake is not only soft crumbed and deeply vanilla flavored, but it is also studded with the most colorful and cheery of rainbow sprinkles.
 The frosting does call for butter and heavy cream, but if you don't have those on hand, it's perfectly delicious without it.

-In a medium sized bowl, whisk together the flour, sugar, soda, salt and sprinkles.
+In a medium-sized bowl, whisk together the flour, sugar, baking soda, salt and sprinkles.

 Add the water, vanilla, vinegar, and oil and whisk until fully incorporated and smooth.

 Transfer to a 9-inch pie plate and bake for 25 to 35 minutes, until a toothpick inserted into the center of the cake comes out with a moist crumb or two.